microchip-pic-avr-examples/pic18f57q43-adcc-data-streamer-callbacks-mcc/README.md

 ![TIMER Toggle LED, Callbacks Implementation](images/ADCC_DataStreamer_Callbacks-ConfigComplete.png)

-Once you have loaded the project in MPLAB X IDE, you will also be able to find more information from Tooltips and links next to the instructions
+Once the project is loaded in MPLAB X IDE, the user will be able to find more information from Tooltips and links next to the instructions
 [![Tooltip and link](images/Icon-info-circle-fill.png "Find the Tx pin from your schematic and set it in Pin Grid View.")](https://onlinedocs.microchip.com/v2/keyword-lookup?keyword=MCC.MELODY.CONFIGHELP.UART.CNANO&version=latest&redirect=true).